PythonJedi/PythonJedi.github.io/Revisiting_OS_Org.md

 want to have their computer do, we see that everything boils down to taking data from a source, transforming it, and then sending it to an output.

+## In Depth Example

 Web browsing?
-That's actually a feedback loop involving the user, but loading up a web page involves the following steps: turn a URL into a readable https connection, read the data off the connection, determining the type of document being sent.
-Parse the document into a tree (known as the Document Object Model), set up the javascript callbacks, then start rendering the tree into lower and lower level graphical primitives, eventually reaching the point where a frame has been rendered and is sent to the compositor which layers it on top of the other windows on screen.
-When the user inputs a command to scroll the page, a render pass is triggered on the existing DOM with a new clipping area.
+That's actually a feedback loop requring human input to select the next webpage to load.
+However, we can look at the pipeline of loading the webpage, which involves the following basic phases: turn a URL into an https connection and send the request, read the data off the connection and determine the type of document being sent, parse the document into a tree (known as the Document Object Model), set up the javascript callbacks, then start rendering the tree into lower and lower level graphical primitives, eventually reaching the point where a frame has been rendered and is sent to the compositor which layers it on top of the other windows on screen.

-Complicated?
-You bet.
 Existing web browsers do all this, and do it very well.
 Here's the thing.
 What if I want to have my web browser also render Markdown and LaTeX files natively?
-On existing software, this is a massive undertaking because all of this code is tightly coupled and hard to inject.
-Instead of that, We could design a pipeline that routes documents based on their type to transformations that turn those documents into parse trees that can be rendered by one rendering toolkit.
+In existing browsers, this is a massive undertaking because all of the rendering code is tightly coupled to the network code and hard to append to correctly.
+Instead of that, we could design a pipeline that routes documents based on their type to transformations that turn those documents into parse trees that can be rendered by one rendering toolkit.
 To add markdown rendering, all we have to do is write the markdown parser and plumb it in to the existing pipeline.
-Even better, other applications on the computer can reuse that same toolkit to render their interfaces as well.

 This modularity and abstraction come at a cost: Every piece of code on the computer has to agree on the definitions of the types of data being operated on.